michaelmusty/.dotfiles/README.markdown

 Testing
 -------

-You can test that both sets of shell scripts are syntactically correct with `make test-bash`, `make test-sh`, or `make test` for everything including the scripts in `bin` and `games`.
+You can check that both sets of shell scripts are syntactically correct with `make check-bash`, `make check-sh`, or `make check` for everything including the scripts in `bin` and `games`.
+There's no proper test suite for the actual functionality (yet).

 If you have [ShellCheck](https://www.shellcheck.net/) and/or
 [Perl::Critic](http://perlcritic.com/), there's a `lint` target for the shell